Quantum optics in MATLAB: Role of dimension of the field

 \section{Role of dimension of the field}

 The following code gives a coherent state:

-In the above code, we have taken the amplitude of the coherent state to be alpha=2 and the dimension of the field to be d=10.
-The outputs are
+In the above program, we have taken the amplitude of the coherent state to be alpha=2, by keeping the dimension of the field to be d=10.
+Now, if we run, we get the output to be:

-We see that the norm of the state is not equal to 1.
-Therefore, we will not find correct results if we do any further calculation using this state.
-To make it correct, the dimension of the field has to be increased.
+We see that the norm of the state is not equal to 1, also the last element of the column matrix is not close to zero.
+So, this will give error if we do any further calculation using this state.
+Thus, the dimension of the field has to be increased.
 Check by taking $d=15$, we will get the norm N\_c to be very close to 1.